 This course provides a comprehensive and lively guide to the history, culture, geography and economic development of South China.
-This objective is to be achieved by a series of well-organized lectures and tutorials.
-Field trips, both in Hong Kong and to the Pearl River Delta, which will provide an invaluable
+This objective is to be achieved by a series of wellorganized lectures and tutorials.
+Field trips, both in Hong Kong and to the Pearl River Delta, which will provide an invaluable onsite experience to elaborate the types and magnitude of change in South China discussed in lectures, may be organized.
+It is hoped that this course will constitute an essential gateway to those wishing to acquire a deeper understanding of this dynamic corner of Asia.

-GEOG 2110 Regional Geography of China (3,3,0) (E)

-Regional geography is concerned with geographical synthesis with a specific "region" as its focus.
+GEOG 2110 Regional Geography of China (3,3,0) (E) Regional geography is concerned with geographical synthesis with a specific "region" as its focus.
 The course is an introductory and foundation course which aims to familiarize students with broad aspects of development in China, including its human, physical, cultural and economic activities and also their impact on the environment and landscape.